Story at a glance:

 • Industry leaders are pioneering sustainable textile products using recyclable materials.

-Fortunately, sustainable fabrics are on the rise in an attempt to reverse the negative environmental effects associated with the textile industry.
-To help make more eco-friendly choices on your next project, reference this guide to sustainable fabrics.
+Sustainable fabrics are on the rise in an attempt to reverse the negative environmental effects associated with the textile industry.
+To help make more environmentally friendly choices on your next project, reference this guide to sustainable fabrics.

 eco friendly carpet aquafil gbd magazine